 A. THE BELIEVER’S BLESSINGS IN CHRIST

-This is one of the most important books of the Bible in terms of understanding the predetermined destiny of God’s called-out ones.
+This book is one of the most important in the Bible in terms of understanding the predetermined destiny of God’s called-out ones.
 In 2:10 under the inspiration of the Holy Spirit, Paul says:

 B. THE MYSTERY OF THE CHURCH AGE

-The biblical word for “mystery” in Greek, musterion, means “unrevealed truth.”
-It appears six times in the letter.
-The Church Age was a mystery in the Old Testament (cf. 3: 5, 9); this epistle clearly spells out and reveals this mystery.
-Allow me to utilize a California geographical feature as a metaphor to illustrate the point: Paul reveals in Ephesians that the Old Testament (OT) saint was akin to a tourist visiting Sequoia National Park on the west side of the Sierra Nevada.
-If he or she were to look to the east, they may catch a glimpse of the far-away grand summit of Mount Whitney.
-What they can in no way see from their vantage point is the vast Kern River Valley that lies between.
-Similarly, the OT saint looked from his perch of OT truths for his coming Messiah—not realizing the Church Age lay between the consummation of God’s Kingdom on earth.
-This is what Paul is referring to relative to the context of his duty as a preacher in Ephesians 3:9:
+The biblical word for mystery in Greek, musterion, means “unrevealed truth,” appears six times in the letter.
+The Church Age was a mystery in the Old Testament (cf. 3:5, 9); this epistle clearly spells out and reveals this mystery.
+Allow me to utilize a California geographical feature as a metaphor to illustrate the point: The Old Testament (OT) saint that Paul reveals in Ephesians is likened to a tourist who is visiting Sequoia National Park on the west side of the Sierra Nevada.
+If the visitor were to look to the east, he or she may catch a glimpse of the faraway grand summit of Mount Whitney.
+What the tourist cannot see from his or her vantage point is the vast Kern River Valley that lies between.
+Similarly, the OT saint looked from his perch of OT truths for his coming Messiah—not realizing the Church Age lay between the consummation of God’s kingdom on Earth.
+This illustration depicts what Paul is referring to relative to the context of his duty as a preacher in Ephesians 3:9:

 C. THE IMPORTANCE OF THE CHURCH

-Additionally, Ephesians 4:11–12 states that God gave pastor-teachers to His body in His absence in order to coach and mature His team to maturity.
+Additionally, Ephesians 4:11–12 states that God gave pastor-teachers to His body in His absence to coach and disciple His team to maturity.

 IV.
 CHALLENGING PASSAGES

-This book is a benchmark on one of the aspects of the doctrine of Salvation: Predestination.
+This book is a benchmark on one of the aspects of the doctrine of salvation: predestination.
 There is no way around it.
-At the same time, it does not support hyper-Calvinism in that 1:13 states:
+At the same time, it does not support hyper-Calvinism1 in that 1:13 states:

-The most challenging passage therefore is 2:8–9.
-Specifically, what does the phrase, “and that not of yourselves” relate to?
+The most challenging passage, therefore, is 2:8–9: For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
+Specifically, to what does the phrase, and that not of yourselves relate?
 I believe it relates to both grace and faith.
-Each is a gift from God that somehow comes to bear on human will without violating its existence (evident in 1:13 above and Genesis 3:6, 17).
+Each is a gift from God that somehow comes to bear on human will without violating its existence (evident in Ephesians 1:13 and Genesis 3:6, 17).
 One chooses—via the grace and faith given to them by God—to trust in Christ.

-Ephesians is remarkable and profound!
-It is chalked full of life-transforming truths that can revolutionize one’s life.
+Ephesians is remarkable and profound, chock-full of life-transforming truths that can revolutionize a person’s life.
 It is a book worthy of diligent study.